 Combine Dry Ingredients and Wet Ingredients

-In a mixing bowl combine the cassava flour, coconut sugar and baking powder and mix together well.
-Then add the eggs and water and mix to make a smooth batter.
-(If you are making a savory chota, now is the time to add all of the ingredients for the savory option to the batter and mix together well.)
+If you are making a savory chota, now is the time to add all of the ingredients for the savory option to the batter and mix well.

-Cook Chota on Preheated Tawa or Skillet
+Cook Chota on a Preheated Tawa or Skillet

 Bring a tawa or skillet to medium low heat and bring up to temperature.
-Once it’s hot, brush it with oil.
+Once it’s hot, brush it with oil or ghee.
 Then use a 1/3 cup measuring cup to scoop chota batter and pour it onto the hot tawa or skillet.
+Use the back of the measuring cup or the back of a spoon to spread the batter out in an even circular motion

+Cook on medium low heat until the top of the chota is almost completely dry.
 Then flip and continue to cook until golden brown.
 Remove from the heat and wrap them in a kitchen towel to keep warm.
 Repeat these steps until you’ve cooked all of the chotas.

 Sweet Chotas